-Assuming a quorum, the six (6) persons receiving the greatest number of votes for Director will be elected as Directors of Ocwen.
+Assuming a quorum, the seven (7) persons receiving the greatest number of votes for Director will be elected as Directors of Ocwen.
 You may vote in favor of or withhold authority to vote for one (1) or more nominees for Director.
-The proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered certified public accounting firm for 2010 and any other matter properly submitted for your consideration at the Annual Meeting (other than the election of Directors), will be approved if the votes cast in favor of the action exceed the votes cast opposing the action.
+The proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2011and any other matter properly submitted for your consideration at the Annual Meeting (other than the election of Directors) will be approved if the votes cast in favor of the action exceed the votes cast opposing the action.
+Because the proposal to approve the Say-on-Pay and the proposal to approve the Say-on-Frequency are advisory in nature, there is no specific requirement for approval for these proposals.
+It will be up to the Compensation Committee and the Board of Directors to determine whether and how to implement these votes on executive compensation.